domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 You think darkness is your ally?
 You merely adopted the dark.
 I was born in it; molded by it. --Bane, Fictional Supervillain

 It is because of the beauty that is why a woman holds her breasts when she runs, not because the breast is going to fall [to the ground]. --Fela Kuti, Nigerian Multi-instrumentalist, quoting a Ghanaian saying in the album "Gentleman" (Original saying: The running woman holds her breasts for beauty's sake, not because she thinks she'll lose them. --Twi Proverb)

+The desire for more positive experience is in itself a negative experience.
+And, paradoxically, the acceptance of one's negative experience is itself a positive experience. --Mark Mason, American Author, in "The Subtle Art Of Not Giving A F****k"